She'll get the last

 - Frasier Crane had many, many love interests over the course of the show's 11 seasons, (plus two marriages and one fiancee who leaves him at the altar on Cheers, which Frasier was spun off from); but Frasier finally settles into an actually happy relationship with a woman he first meets in the show's final season, with the implication that they wind up happily ever after.

-- Who is also Last Girl for Innes, if you choose her over Eirika or Vanessa.
+- In the case of Eirika's brother Ephraim, there's L'Arachel...
+Who is also Last Girl for Innes, if chosen over Eirika or Vanessa.

 - Male version: Ewan is the last of Amelia's possible love interests introduced (Franz can recruit her in both routes, so he's First Guy by default.
 And Ross joined the part a little after Franz did, so he's in the middle).